 Additionally, top-fermenting yeast strains allow the yeast to ferment at the top of the wort, with optimum performance occurring between 61 and 70 degrees F (16 and 21 degrees C).

-This fermentation technique allows the yeast to gather on the top and is considered to be of exceptionally high quality.
-It can then be easily collected and stored to be used in future Bass Ale fermentations.
+This fermentation technique allows the yeast to gather on the top where it can be easily collected and stored to be used in future Bass Ale fermentations.

 Bass Ale ABV (Alcohol by Volume)